-This document reports on the results of the first year of Minnesota's Statewide Ignition Interlock (II) Pilot Project.
+This document reports on the results of the two-year Minnesota Statewide Ignition Interlock (II) Pilot Project.
 II is both a device and a program designed to reduce traffic deaths and fatalities by preventing an impaired driver from operating a motor vehicle.
-The statewide pilot program is administered by the Minnesota Department of Public Safety (DPS).
-The two-year pilot program became effective July 1, 2009 and will end on June 30, 2011.
+The statewide pilot program was administered by the Minnesota Department of Public Safety (DPS).
+The two-year pilot program became effective July 1, 2009 and ended on June 30, 2011.
 This report is required by MN Statutes, Section 171.306.
+It follows an interim report completed in September 2010.